-Here is where you can get the light and the softbox
+Here is where you can get this light and the softbox:

-Note that you can get the light with Gold or V mounts.
+Note that you can get the light with Gold (Anton Bauer) or V mount.
 V-mount batteries are cheaper so, if you are not sure which mount to choose, I would suggest getting the V mount.

 In addition, the light is also available as part of a kit (for extra $50 at BH Photo, for example).
-The light I reviewed came without the kit (but with the Aputure Light Dome.
+The light I reviewed came without the kit, but with the Aputure Light Dome.
 If you don’t have a softbox, I strongly recommend this one.